gersonUrban/find_best_words_with_chi2/README.md

 ## 2 - DataBase Preprocessing
 #### We separate our preprocessing in two steps, in very first we need change our Data structure to our application and analysis.
 #### After read data, we decide remove all intermediate Sentiments in order to improve the separability between **Negative** and **Positive** Sentiments, and in facilitate viewing of the most signficant words.
+#### Finally we divide class by 4, in order to obtain only 0 and 1 values.

 ```python
 import pandas as pd